EliotJean/EliotJean/README.md

 ### Past Experience
 - Interned at **Sensirion Connected Solutions**, working on models and algorithms to detect and localize methane leaks on oil & gas production sites from the data of a network of sensors.
-- Interned at **CREALP**, analyzing groundwater and environmental data, and developping and automating the computation of statistical indicators.
+- Worked at **CREALP**, analyzing groundwater and environmental data, developping and automating the computation of statistical indicators, automating data ingestion and validation to improve efficiency and robustness in key processes.

 ---